Updated on: September 22, 2023

 Bottom Line:

-Norton offers the best protection of any antivirus on the market in 2023.
+Norton offers the best protection of any antivirus on the market in 2024.
 It has powerful security features, and its additional features such as an unlimited-data VPN, parental controls, and cloud-based storage just can’t be offered by a free antivirus.
 While Norton isn’t free, its plans are reasonably priced, and it offers a generous 60-day money-back guarantee so you have plenty of time to try it out risk-free.

 Read the full Norton review here

-Comparison of the Best Free Antivirus Software
+How I Rated the Best Free Antivirus Software in 2024

-How to Choose the Best Free Antivirus in 2023
+How to Choose the Best Free Antivirus in 2024

 - Assess the impact on system performance.
 To be worth using, a free antivirus has to work well both with your device and with your operating system.
 I tested each program on my list for speed and CPU usage, and am happy to confirm that they all worked efficiently and didn’t slow my devices down too much during scans.